Posted: 07/16/2012 | July 16th, 2012

-- Sushi – The Oasis of the Seas had a Japanese restaurant and being able to get my sushi fix in the middle of the ocean (ironic?
-Just a little.) was heavenly.
+- Sushi – The Oasis of the Seas had a Japanese restaurant, and being able to get my sushi fix in the middle of the ocean was heavenly.

-- The rising tide bar – In the middle of the ship, there is a little bar that moves between the 5th and 8th deck.
+- The rising tide bar – In the middle of the ship, there’s a little bar that moves between the 5th and 8th deck.
 Cheesy but surprisingly fun.

 - The adventure area – Rock walls, mini golf, and wave pools = fun.

 - Late-night dining – Pizza at 3am?
 Dessert at 1am?
 You had me at “please make me fat.”

 - The comfy beds – I didn’t expect much from the boat’s accommodation, but I was pleasantly surprised at how well I slept.
 The bed featured one of those foam mattresses, and I rarely wanted to get up.

 - The casino – I actually made most of my friends at the casino bar.
 It turned out to be one of the best spots to meet people.

 - Daily trivia contest – A daily chance to show off my knowledge of arcane facts for cheesy prizes?
 Excellent (I say in a Mr. Burns voice).

 What I Didn’t Like

 - The lack of a movie theater – They played movies in the outdoor theater once a day, but why couldn’t there be an operational movie theater on the boat?
 If this is an entertainment complex on water, why can’t we go to the movies?
 It’s not like people are going to hide in their room 24/7.
 It would have been nice to take a break from the sun with some popcorn and a flick.
 Come on, Royal Caribbean (RCCL), Disney cruise ships have them!